SackDantOur98/DD1369-Project-code/README.md

 ***Starting a simulation***

-Run the simulation using the usual "make px4_sitl <type of simulator>" command.
+Run the simulation using the usual "make px4_sitl (Name of simulator)" command.
 (Of course you need to download all necessary programs first.
 How to do this is detailed here: https://docs.px4.io/master/en/dev_setup/dev_env.html and https://docs.px4.io/master/en/dev_setup/building_px4.html)

 Important: The simulation will not work as intended unless it starts in a specific location, so *before* running the simulation, type the following into the terminal: